ivanovUA/ivanovua.github.io/cv.md

 **Used Technologies:** Nginx, Apache2, Varnish, OnApp, SaltStack, iptables, Docker, Kubernetes, Nagios, NewRelic, Python, Bash, Redmine, Gitlab.

 **Achievements:**
-  * Worked as problem solver
+  * Have worked as problem solver
   * Dockerization
-  * Writed a lot of SaltStack rules
+  * Have written a lot of SaltStack rules
   * Rewrited all Varnish code (from v.3 to v.4)
-  * Writed a lot of custom checks for Nagios on Bash and Python
+  * Have written a lot of custom checks for Nagios on Bash and Python
   * Virtualization experience
-  * Setuped OnApp cluster
+  * Have configured OnApp cluster
-  * Setuped Kubernetes cluster
+  * Have configured Kubernetes cluster
-  * Serving 300 VMs
+  * Have served 300 VMs

 ### Mar 2016 — Present.
 Linux system engineer.
 Marketlis
 Small company with Linux servers